Wouterzet/Deneir/Logs/The library.md

 This is where the knowledge of the Halruaan is stored about the Deneir project.
-A
+A user that is synced to the Deneir project would be able to enter here and make themselves aquatinted with the instruments and machinery to fix a nonoperational part of the project or related systems.